-Advancing NAEGA’s goals for international outreach on issues of contracting, since 2009, NAEGA has conducted international Contract Seminars in Canada, Japan, Korea, Mexico and throughout the United States.
+Advancing NAEGA’s goals for international outreach on issues of contracting, since 2009, NAEGA has conducted international Contract Seminars in Canada, Japan, Korea, Mexico, and throughout the United States.
 These sessions have proved to be very helpful in improving the understanding of contract terms used in world markets.
-They help to facilitate trade by providing an explanation of how effective contracting can eliminate potential contractual disputes and help provide a venue for dispute resolution and by providing an explanation of how contracts interact and must comply with USA and international regulatory prerequisites in the execution of these contracts.
+They help to facilitate trade by providing an explanation of how effective contracting can eliminate potential contractual disputes and help provide a venue for dispute resolution and by providing an explanation of how contracts interact and must comply with the USA and international regulatory prerequisites in the execution of these contracts.

 A major success driven largely by NAEGA actions occurred late in 2010 with agreement by the Parties on implementation of the BSP.
 A review of the status of Liability and Redress provisions of the BSP is evidence of this success.
 The international grain trade has been concerned since the initial adoption of the Cartagena Protocol on Biosafety (“The Protocol”) about the implications to the trade of the liability and redress provisions of that international treaty, now adopted by 160 countries.
 The Protocol provides that international rules for liability and redress shall be adopted regarding damage to biodiversity resulting from living modified organisms (“LMO”).
 The grain trade’s concern is premised on the fact that grain traders normally are shippers of products that are produced by others, and ultimately utilized as feed or food by persons and entities not connected to the shipper.